AAA6666799/saafe/DEPLOYMENT_SUMMARY.md

 ## 🎯 Executive Summary

 The Saafe Fire Detection System has been prepared for enterprise deployment with comprehensive documentation, security controls, and production-ready architecture.
-This deployment represents 20+ years of DevOps expertise and enterprise-grade engineering practices.
+This deployment represents enterprise-grade engineering practices.

 ## 📊 Repository Statistics